multifacet/ZRay-IISWC26-artifact/README.md

 We recommend using a CloudLab `sm110p` or `sm220u` node and selecting the maximum available tempfs partition.
 Other CloudLab node types should also work, including nodes with non-x86 architectures for the ZRay experiments.
-Pin requires an Intel server.
+Pin requires an Intel machine.

 ## Setup